idaholab/moose/modules/doc/content/help/faq/conda_issues.md

 - #### Your issue not listed

-  The quick fix-attempt, is to delete the faulty environment and re-install it again:
+  The quick fix-attempt, is to delete the faulty environment and re-install it:

   ```bash
   mamba activate base